 - Baby Step 2 at Dave Ramsey

-- Dave Ramsey’s 7 Baby Steps: Step 2 – Pay Off All Non-Mortgage Debt Using The Debt Snowball at The Christian Dollar
+- Dave Ramsey’s 7 Baby Steps: Step 2 – Pay Off All Debt Using The Debt Snowball at Smart On Money

 Baby Step 3: Three to Six Months of Expenses in Savings

 Now that your debts are paid off, Dave Ramsey puts you on the fast track to building your financial security.
 This is where you add everything you can to your emergency fund so that you’ll have a bigger cushion against emergencies.

 For this step, I feel it is more important to start building your income and do some basic investing before building a fully-funded emergency fund.
 In our Financial Success Plan, we deviated from Dave’s as follow:

 - FSP#6: Increase Your Income and Begin Investing.
 This step basically gives you a few important checkpoints to hit as follow: